John St John, 2nd Viscount St John

 At the 1727 British general election after coming of age, St John was returned as Member of Parliament for Wootton Bassett on the family interest.
 He voted with the Opposition except on the repeal of the Septennial Act in 1734.
 He did not stand again at the 1734 British general election.
+St John was appointed Comptroller of customs in London in April 1740 holding the post for life.